ideas-be/CAMMM-Web-Tool/README.md

   *How is the conversion done?*
 <br/>
 <br/>The conversion from Excel to JSON is done through the following steps:
-1. Read the data from main city Excel file:
+1. Read the data from main city Excel file:<br/>
   1.1.
-Get the path of the Excel file
+Get the path of the Excel file<br/>
   1.2.
-Pass the path value to the ReadFile function 1.2.1.
-Populate a dictionary with column names and values of the Excel to the corresponding JSON items 1.2.2.
-Declare an exit dictionary to be returned to the ReadFile function 1.2.3.
-Open the Excel file using the path variable 1.2.4.
-Read the sheets in the Excel file
-   1.2.5.
-Obtain the number of rows
+Pass the path value to the ReadFile function<br/> 1.2.1.
+Populate a dictionary with column names and values of the Excel to the corresponding JSON items<br/> 1.2.2.
+Declare an exit dictionary to be returned to the ReadFile function<br/> 1.2.3.
+Open the Excel file using the path variable<br/> 1.2.4.
+Read the sheets in the Excel file<br/> 1.2.5.
+Obtain the number of rows<br/>
    1.2.6.
-Run a loop through each row:
+Run a loop through each row:<br/>
     1.2.6.1.
-Prepare the data to be stored in the JSON format 1.2.6.2.
-Store the data in the exit dictionary variable (see 1.2.3.)
-   1.2.7.
-Return the exit dictionary
+Prepare the data to be stored in the JSON format<br/> 1.2.6.2.
+Store the data in the exit dictionary variable (see 1.2.3.)<br/> 1.2.7.
+Return the exit dictionary<br/>
-2. Write the data to JSON file:
+2. Write the data to JSON file:<br/>
   2.1.
-Get the Output path for the *'CityMetrics.json'* 2.2.
-Pass the exit dictionary returned from the ReadFile function, and the JSON path
+Get the Output path for the *'CityMetrics.json'*<br/> 2.2.
+Pass the exit dictionary returned from the ReadFile function, and the JSON path<br/>
     2.2.1.
-Create *'CityMetrics.json'* file
+Create *'CityMetrics.json'* file<br/>
     2.2.2.
-Encode and write the data from exit dictionary to JSON file 2.2.3.
-Close the JSON file
+Encode and write the data from exit dictionary to JSON file<br/> 2.2.3.
+Close the JSON file<br/> <br/>

   </div>